For a once-professional chef, I don’t own a lot of ‘cookery’ books, as my dear British friends call them.

 “You use the peel,” I replied.
 “Thinly sliced/diced, add it to all sorts of things for an intriguing lemony/salty note.”

 There’s Moroccan food, of course (a tagine is a bi-weekly event in our house during winter months; there’s one for dinner tonight, actually), but I add the lemons to risotto (think asparagus, and you have a winning run), sauces and salsas, salads, fish dishes, and grilled vegetables.
 Roast chicken is another good match (and throw in some plump olives while you’re at it).
 In my fridge there is nearly always a small, lidded jar of homemade Moroccan green charmoula, alongside one of red charmoula and also harissa; I use them to give a bit of zest and complexity, and the lemons add an unmistakeable element to each of these condiments.
-On their own, the distinctive flavor contributes a bit of welcome character to all sorts of dishes, I think, and Robert often says, “Oh, I can taste the Moroccan lemon … I love that!”
+On their own, the distinctive flavor contributes a bit of welcome character to all sorts of dishes, I think.
+Indeed, Robert often says, “Oh, I can taste the Moroccan lemon … I love that!”

 Gentle reader, we’re definitely walking the domestic side this week rather than the wild, but like so much of what appeals to me in the kitchen — as with the heart of good cooking — making preserved lemons is a tactile ritual that nourishes the senses, body and soul.
 It is yet another simple celebration of the goodness of earth and nature, along with the sensual gift of being alive.
 Breathing in, breathing out.
 The ordinary sacred, right here in our hands.